Skip links

 Before incorporating your startup in Turkey, you need to decide on the legal structure of your business.
 The most common structures for startups in Turkey are limited liability companies (LLC), joint-stock companies (JSC), and partnerships.

 LLCs are the most popular structure for startups in Turkey.
-They require at least one shareholder and have a minimum capital requirement of TRY 10,000 (approximately USD 500).
+They require at least one shareholder and have a minimum capital requirement of TRY 50,000.

 JSCs are typically used by larger companies that plan to go public.
-They require at least two shareholders and have a minimum capital requirement of TRY 50,000 (approximately USD 2500).
+They require at least two shareholders and have a minimum capital requirement of TRY 250,000.

 Partnerships are less common and are typically used for professional services firms such as law firms or accounting firms.